vrimar/construct-ui/src/components/table/table.md

 @# Table
-The Table component provides a simple wrapper over the HTML `table` element.
+The table component provides a simple wrapper over the HTML `table` element.

 @example TableExample